 Amy won two award places for The Mora Stone, nominated by the New Zealand Children's Literature Foundation as one of the top ten Notable Senior Fiction Books of 2001.
 The Mora Stone was also included on the initial list of nominees for the prestigious international Fantasy Awards for Children's Literature in the US Mythopoeic Awards and was chosen on a Yahoo site as one of the top 5 children’s fantasy books.

 "Who will speak for the Dreamer?" is a fascinating story of parallel worlds and deep magic - for intermediate children and all those who wonder - What if..?
 Its exciting sequel, Scorpio Rising, is set both in Nelson, New Zealand, and in Kent, in England, where Rowan must go on a deadly errand.
 There he again finds both Rafe, the fox, his beloved lost dog, Badger, and the children from the house on the hill of a century ago.

 Her subsequent titles, The Mora Stone and The Duck Who went to Heaven, are now all available through The Medlar Press, and were followed by Dragon Moon, Jasper and Granny May, The Little Brass Bell, From Whatever Shadows They Come, The Testing, Who will speak for the Dreamer?
-The Golden Firepot, Jasper and Granny May Again, The Third Star and Other Stories, Scorpio Rising, and her newest titles The Cat That Nobody Wanted and The Story of the Lonely Silkworm - all currently published by The Medlar Press, and available through the Medlar Press website - www.amybrooke.co.nz
+The Golden Firepot, Jasper and Granny May Again, The Third Star and Other Stories, Scorpio Rising, The Cat That Nobody Wanted and The Story of the Lonely Silkworm - all currently published by The Medlar Press, and available through the Medlar Press website - www.amybrooke.co.nz

-Amy's absorbing and highly original stories for the young disregard the current fads of political correctness.
-She is a highly original story-teller in the classic tradition, writing the kinds of books young readers pick up to read again - and again - the ultimate test of great children's writing.
+Her real stories are written for and appeal to children worldwide.
+She is a wonderfully imaginative story-teller in the classic tradition, writing the kinds of books young readers pick up to read again - and again - the ultimate test of great children's writing.